NLnetLabs/routinator/doc/manual/source/output-formats.rst

     csvcompat
-          This is the same as the *csv* format except that all fields are embedded in double quotes and the autonomous system number is given without the prefix *AS*.
+          This is the same as the *csv* format except that all fields are embedded in double quotes and the Autonomous System Number is given without the prefix *AS*.
 This format is pretty much identical to the CSV format produced by the RIPE NCC RPKI Validator.